Brian McFadden: 2016–present: Boyzlife

-Boyzlife is a duo consisting of McFadden and Boyzone's Keith Duffy.
+Boyzlife is a duo consisting of McFadden and Boyzone's Keith Duffy, formed by the pair in 2016.
 In 2020, they released their debut album, Strings Attached.

 In February 2020, Duffy invited John Junior, a mental health activist, on stage with McFadden on their Boyzlife tour to share his mental health journey with their fans.
 Junior travels around the United Kingdom with Charlie the Duck, who accompanies him, encouraging people to speak up about mental health.
 Duffy is friends with Junior and supports his campaign to raise awareness for mental health.

 On 19 January 2022, the duo announced the release of their second studio album, Old School.
+The album debuted and peaked at number 42 on the UK Albums Chart in May 2022.

+On 13 January 2025, Boyzlife released the single "Dancing with the Echoes".
+The single peaked at number 94 on the UK Singles Downloads Chart.
+In March 2025, they announced a UK tour for spring 2026.
+On 24 October 2025, they released the single "Lovebirds", which peaked at number 76 on the UK Singles Downloads Chart.
+In December 2025, they announced a UK tour for autumn 2026.